Covert Action Division: Training

 CAD operatives are trained in home developed tactics.
-They are also trained to a high level of proficiency in the tactical employment of an unusually wide degree of modern weaponry, improvised explosive devices, irregular warfare tactics, explosive devices and firearms (foreign and domestic), hand-to-hand combat, high performance/tactical driving (on and off-road), apprehension avoidance (including picking handcuffs and escaping from confinement), cyber warfare, covert channels, high-altitude military parachuting, SCUBA diving and amphibious operations, proficiency in foreign languages, surreptitious entry operations (picking or otherwise bypassing locks), vehicle hot-wiring, Survival, Evasion, Resistance and Escape, extreme survival and wilderness training, combat EMS medical training, tactical communications, and tracking.
+They are also trained to a high level of proficiency in the tactical employment of an unusually wide degree of modern weaponry, improvised explosive devices, irregular warfare tactics, explosive devices and firearms (foreign and domestic), hand-to-hand combat, high performance/tactical driving (on and off-road), apprehension avoidance (including picking handcuffs and escaping from confinement), cyber warfare, covert channels, high-altitude military parachuting, SCUBA diving and amphibious operations, proficiency in foreign languages, surreptitious entry operations (picking or otherwise bypassing locks), vehicle hot-wiring, Survival and Escape, extreme survival and wilderness training, combat EMS medical training, tactical communications, and tracking.

 As fully trained intelligence case officers, paramilitary operations officers possess all the clandestine skills to collect human intelligence–and most importantly–to recruit assets from among the indigenous troops receiving their training.
 These officers often operate in remote locations behind enemy lines to carry out direct action (including raids and sabotage), counter-intelligence, guerrilla/unconventional warfare, counter-terrorism, and hostage rescue missions, in addition to being able to conduct espionage via Human intelligence assets.
 As such, paramilitary operations officers are trained to operate in a multitude of environments.